The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s

 c'est-\`a-dire, quand on change l'origine des observations et l'unit\'e qui les mesure, les semi-invariants se tranforment d'apr\`es les formules

-(\dots ) Les moments moyens se tranforment d'une mani\`ere plus compliqu\'ee.Ces relations montrent la grande importance que pr\'esentent les semi-invariants pour l'\'etude d'un ensemble statistique}. \end{quote}
+(\dots ) Les moments moyens se tranforment d'une mani\`ere plus compliqu\'ee.
+Ces relations montrent la grande importance que pr\'esentent les semi-invariants pour l'\'etude d'un ensemble statistique}. \end{quote}

-In the second part of his article, Guldberg presents how Pearson represented statistical series, and criticizes the `British method' because {\it M.Pearson's curves} are reasonably suitable only in the case when one {\it a priori} knows that the data can be represented by one of these curves (\cite{Guldberg1932}, p.246).
-Guldberg therefore opposes what he calls the {\it continental method } to the methods of the English biometric school.
-Let us observe that the continental statisticians that Guldberg named are almost only Scandinavian: Gram, Thiele Bruns, Charlier, to which only Tschuprow and von Bortkiewizc are added (but both kept tight contact with the Scandinavian group during the 1920s as testified by the letters of the period in \cite{Sheynin2005}.
+In the second part of his article, Guldberg presents how Pearson represented statistical series, and criticizes the `British method' because {\it M.Pearson's curves} are reasonably suitable only in the case when one {\it a priori} knows that the data can be represented by one of these curves\footnote{\cite{Guldberg1932}, p.246}.
+Guldberg therefore opposes what he calls the {\it continental method} to the methods of the British biometric school.
+Let us observe that the continental statisticians that Guldberg named are almost only Scandinavian: Gram, Thiele, Bruns, Charlier, to which only \v Cuprov and Bortkiewizc were added\footnote{Both kept tight contact with the Scandinavian group during the 1920s as attested by their correspondence (\cite{Sheynin2005}).}.

-In fact, the real purpose of the paper is presented later, when Guldberg wrote that he \textit{will try to study these questions in another way }.
-He first listed the problems , and then tried to answer to them.
+In fact, the real purpose of the paper is presented later, when Guldberg write that he {\it will try to study these questions in another way }.
+He first lists the problems , and then tries to answer to them.